-The holiday season has come and gone, but winter is only beginning here in Ann Arbor.
-Despite the gloomier forecast, there are still plenty of things to do around the University of Michigan campus when it’s chilly outside.
+We're excited winter is beginning here in Ann Arbor!
+There are plenty of cozy activities and exciting things to do around the University of Michigan campus when it’s chilly outside.
 Here are a few of our favorites:

 Catch a Flick

 Curl up in a chair with some popcorn and satisfy your inner film buff at the State Theatre and the Michigan Theater.
-Just steps away from the Diag, these historic cinema houses offer an eclectic mix of big blockbusters and smaller indie and art house films 365 days a year, and they regularly re-screen beloved classic films.
+Just steps away from the Diag, these historic cinema houses offer an eclectic mix of big blockbusters and smaller indie and art house films, and they regularly re-screen beloved classic films.
 Extra points for ambiance all around – there's just something magical about seeing a movie in a glamorous vintage theater.
-There are discounts for matinees, students, seniors, and members, and accessibility for all is a priority.
+There are discounts for matinees, students, seniors, and members, and accessibility is a priority.

 Find Peace Amongst Plants